Jvs34/DuckGame.MatchTracker/README.md

 Besides that, I also had to manually move all the videos uploaded to the Duck Game album, and there's no proper Google Photos apis except for using the outdated Picasa api that doesn't work properly with Photos.

-Overall, I feel like I'm quite happy with this, it was a refreshing experience being able to use C# on all fronts for once and even if the usecase is pretty niche.
+Overall, I feel like I'm quite happy with this, it was a refreshing experience being able to use C# and Microsoft's stack on all fronts for once and even if the usecase is pretty niche and massively overkill.